-Pursuant to the ANS Act, service charges are set at a level that, based on reasonable and prudent projections, will generate sufficient revenues to meet the Corporation's current and future financial requirements, i.e. to recover all costs (including debt servicing requirements and the repayment of principal), as determined in accordance with generally accepted accounting principles, and to maintain a contingency reserve for unforeseen events.
+Pursuant to the ANS Act, service charges are set at a level that, based on reasonable and prudent projections, will generate sufficient revenues to meet the Corporation's current and future financial requirements, i.e., to recover all costs (including debt servicing requirements), as determined in accordance with generally accepted accounting principles, and to maintain a contingency reserve for unforeseen events.
 In determining the rates, revenues from non-aeronautical sources must be taken into account.